chiaraterrile/exp_assignment3/README.md

 # Final assignment of ExpRob

 ### Introduction
-This project is based on the navigation of a wheeled robot (with an RGB camera and a laser) in an enviroment with walls and colored balls that correspond to a precise location (e.g. living room, kitchen ecc..).
+This project is based on the navigation of a wheeled robot (with an RGB camera and a laser) in an enviroment with walls and colored balls that correspond to a precise location (e.g. living room, kitchen ecc..), see Figure 1.
 The robot is able to switch in different states, according to what it sees, and according to the user commands.

 <img src="https://github.com/chiaraterrile/exp_assignment3/blob/main/Images/enviroment.png" alt=" " width="600" height="400"/>

+_Figure 1 : Gazebo enviroment_

 ### Robot's behaviours